ArronBeale/CI_PP1_V_Photography/README.md

 ### Testing User Stories
 First Time User:
-1. Home page to show it is a photography site.
+1. As a first time user, I want the Home page to show it is a photography site.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|